gaetangr/tools/README.md

 - **Docformatter** : Docformatter currently automatically formats docstrings to follow a subset of the PEP 257 conventions
 - **Black** : Black is the uncompromising Python code formatter.
 - **Flake8** : The modular source code checker

+## Pip install the modules
+Just copy/paste into your code, they will be installed one after the other

+    pip install isort

+    pip install docformatter.

+    pip install black

+    pip install flake8